 Imani Busby is an entrepreneurial and artistic undergraduate student studying Creative Industries at X University (Ryerson’s name has been replaced with ‘X’ as a symbol of genocide and intergenerational trauma.
 Read this article for more details).
-She aspires to become a gallerist and is currently a member of the X Fashion Zone where she is developing a cultural preservation Memory Lab.
-Additionally, Imani is a research assistant for the Studio for Media Activism and Critical Thought at X University.
+Imani aspires to become an art lawyer and gallerist with the goal of supporting marginalized artists as they navigate the art industry.
+Imani is an independent curator and visual artist based in Toronto.
+She is presently the editor in chief of StyleCircle, a student-led critical fashion publication at X University.
 As she is passionate about social justice, Imani co-founded Toronto’s Manifesto, an Instagram based platform dedicated to providing educational resources surrounding Black and Indigenous history, abolition, and community care.

-Mila Natasha Mendez (She/They), Black Arts Fellowship Coordinator
+Mila Natasha Mendez (They/She), Black Arts Fellowship Coordinator (on Parental Leave)

 Mila Natasha Mendez is a first-generation queer Black Chinese-Trinidadian Canadian living in Tkaronto/Toronto.
 She is a performer and festival coordinator with Raging Asian Womxn Taiko Drummers (@rawtaiko), a coordinator for the Wildseed Black Arts Fellowship, a PhD candidate working in and with Black Feminisms at York University, and a lover of doughs, porridges and plants.
 Whether through performance, administration, academia, learning to grow food or cooking for community, Mila hopes to endeavour in the lineages of those who have laboured for our collective liberation.